grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Cassandra smiled up at Hemi.

 Hemi gestured with the end of his pencil.
 "Down that ladder into the boat.
 Walk up the catwalk til you get to the main decks of the boat.
-Introduce yourself to anyone who doesn't look like one of these mounds."
+Introduce yourself to anyone who does not look like one of these mounds."
 He nodded towards the men working on loading the explosives.
-"Ask where the crew quarters are, you should be able to find an empty locker to stow your stuff in there.
-Then make your way up to the sonar compartment and hang around there until someone asks you to do something."
+"Ask them where the crew quarters are.
+You should be able to find an empty locker to stow your stuff in there.
+Then make your way up to the sonar compartment and hang around until someone asks you to do something."

 "Alright."
 Said Cassandra.
 "And I'll get some training at some point?"

-"Not until we're under way.
-Getting the boat ready for a run takes a lot of prep as you can see and there's no extra time for anything but prep.
-Once we're under way there will be some downtime and I'll sit with you at the sonar and show you how it works."
+"Not until we are under way.
+Getting the boat ready for a run takes a lot of prep, as you can see, and there is no extra time for anything but prep.
+Once we are under way there will be some downtime and I will sit with you at the sonar and show you how it works."

 "Sounds good.
 So I'll see you both later.
 Thanks again for the job."
-She gave a little wave and looked down the ladder into the cargo hold before tossing the bags in her hand down the catwalk, and then swinging her tiny self out onto the ladder with her big pack behind her like some kind of distended insect and lowering herself down to the catwalk.
+She gave a little wave and looked down the ladder into the cargo hold before tossing the bags in her hand down the catwalk, and then swinging her tiny self out onto the ladder with her big pack behind her like some kind of distended insect.
+She lowered herself down to the catwalk.

 Percy watched this approvingly.
 It was another good sign that Cassandra seemed so intuitively comfortable with the vertical up-and-down lifestyle of a submarine.

-Hemi didn't fail to notice either.
+Hemi did not fail to notice either.
 "Maybe..." was all he said before looking back down at his clipboard and counting how many more crates remained to be loaded.

 [//]: # (### Next morning; loading compressed air)

 They finished loading the crates of explosives that evening.
-Hemi had Bastian, Gregory, and Owen go over every crate and make sure it was lashed securely enough that it couldn't shift once the _Prospect_ started moving.
-After that, most of the crew hit the rack, though Hemi and Percy were up late in the galley going over the details of their supplies and some questions in the details of the job contract that Hemi wanted Percy to consider.
+Hemi had Bastian, Gregory, and Owen go over every crate and make sure it was lashed securely enough that it could not shift once the _Prospect_ started moving.
+After that, most of the crew hit the rack, though Hemi and Percy were up late in the galley going over the state of their supplies and some questions Hemi had about the details of the job contract that Hemi wanted Percy to consider.

 [//]: # (Morning: day 1, run to Stilt City)
 The next morning, Hemi was up first, and dragged Bastian out of the rack to help him track down some dock workers who would have the rig to get the compressed air tanks of the _Prospect_ recharged.
-This involved setting up a length of expandable rigid pipes that ran the docking bay, through the cargo hatch, and had to be connected up to pipe fittings mounted to the ceiling of the _Prospect's_ cargo hold.
-It had to be rigid pipe the whole way because Hemi wanted to recharge the high-pressure tanks in the _Prospect_ and that air was under such an immense pressure it would blow apart any kind of flexible pipe material.
-Once they had the high-pressure tanks filled, Hemi could recharge the low-pressure tanks as well by utilizing some valves on the tank ballast panel in the control room to bleed off some air from the high-pressure system to the low-pressure tanks.
+This involved setting up a length of expandable rigid pipes that ran down the docking bay, through the cargo hatch, and were connected up to pipe fittings mounted to the ceiling of the _Prospect's_ cargo hold.
+It had to be rigid pipe the whole way because Hemi wanted to recharge the high-pressure tanks in the _Prospect_, and that air was under such an immense pressure it would blow apart any kind of flexible pipe material.
+Once they had the high-pressure tanks filled, Hemi could recharge the low-pressure tanks as well by utilizing some valves on the tank ballast panel in the control room to bleed off air from the high-pressure system to the low-pressure tanks.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 The docking bay had high-pressure pipes that were fed down from tanks and compressors in some equipment space up above the exchange floor of the depot.
 Mostly it was just kept ready for an emergency, if the docking bay got flooded and the water needed to be blown out.
 Most subs that docked there had their high-pressure tanks fully charged, since they had to be ready for their own emergencies at any time.
 Refilling a docked submarine's high-pressure tanks was an unusual operation.
 The docking bay had equipment for it, but only a handful of people knew how to use it.
 So Hemi spent the first few hours of the morning wandering around the docking bay and the exchange floor with Bastian looking for those people.